-Our 2014 Financial Results
+Our 2015 Financial Results

-In 2014, our revenue increased 4.1% to \$1,242 million over the same period in 2013, despite a decrease of 2.4% or \$28.0 million due to foreign currency fluctuations, primarily the Australian dollar and the Brazilian Real.
-Revenue adjusted for the \$28.0 million decrease related to foreign exchange and \$1.2 million of lost revenue due to a typhoon in 2013, increased 6.3% over the prior year.
-The increase in revenue is comprised of growth in the CMS, CGS and CSS segments which collectively grew 6.0%, offset by a decline in the CTS segment.
-The decline in the CTS segment is primarily related to a decline in revenue from our Avaya based offerings.
+In 2015, our revenue increased 3.6% to \$1,287 million over the same period in 2014, despite a decrease of 5.1% or \$63.7 million due to foreign currency fluctuations, primarily the Australian dollar and the Brazilian Real.
+The increase in revenue is comprised of growth in the CGS, CTS and CSS segments which collectively grew 17.3%, offset by a decrease in the CMS segment due to the foreign currency fluctuations.
+Revenue adjusted for the \$63.7 million decrease related to foreign exchange increased 8.8% over the prior year.